Peter Navarro must report to federal prison after Chief Justice John Roberts rejects bid to delay sentence

 Navarro's "suggestion that he was 'duty-bound' to claim executive privilege notwithstanding former President Trump's failure to assert it thus gets things exactly backward," she wrote.

 Navarro was not the first Trump administration official to be convicted of defying Jan.
 6 Committee demands, but he will be the first to report to prison.
-Former White House chief strategist Steve Bannon was found guilty of two counts of contempt of Congress and sentenced to four months in prison, but the judge overseeing his case paused the prison term as Bannon pursues an appeal of his own.
+Former White House chief strategist Steve Bannon was found guilty of two counts of contempt of Congress and sentenced to four months in prison.
+The judge overseeing his case paused the prison term as Bannon pursues an appeal of his own, writing it was likely his conviction could be reversed.